Wassmap: Wasserstein Isometric Mapping for Image Manifold Learning: Introduction

 Recently, Kileel et al.~\cite{kileel2021manifold} study the problem of manifold learning with arbitrary norms.
 Their assumption remains that the data manifold is embedded in Euclidean space, but they construct an analogue of the graph Laplacian which utilizes an arbitrary norm as opposed to the standard Euclidean norm.
 In similarity with our work, Kileel et al.~are motivated by the fact that Euclidean distances may lack semantic meaning or may lead to inflated computational load compared with other norms.
-Additionally, in their experiments they employ an approximation of the $W_1$ distance (replace the cost $|x-y|^2$ with $|x-y|$ in \eqref{EQN:Wasserstein}) using wavelet expansions for sparse representations of image data.
-This is computationally faster than $W_2$ approximations; however, the results presented herein are primarily aimed at understanding exact recovery of image manifold parametrizations up to rigid motion.
-Our algorithms could be employed with any Wasserstein metric (replace $2$ with $1\leq p\leq\infty)$ but we leave this for future study.
+Additionally, in their experiments they employ an approximation of the $W_1$ distance using wavelet expansions for sparse representations of image data.
+This is computationally faster than $W_p$ approximations; however, the results presented herein are primarily aimed at understanding exact recovery of image manifold parametrizations up to rigid motion, and uniqueness of transport maps holds in $p\in(1,\infty)$ but not in the case $p=1$, so we focus on this range of $p$; though our method could be applied to the $p=1$ case, but we leave this to future work.

+Wang et al. \cite{wang2010optimal} utilized opimal transport metrics to compare images of nuclear chromatin.
+Part of the method they applied is the same as our \cref{ALG:DiscreteWassmap} without the optional graph geodesic step.
+They used $W_2$ distance to quantitatively measure the difference of nuclei, then combined MDS and Fisher Discriminant Analysis to study the distributions of nuclei.
+They apply the method for classification, which is different from our end goal of retrieving parameters generating the image manifolds.